Traversable wormholes via a double trace deformation involving $U(1)$ conserved current operators: Introduction

-Traversable wormholes violate the Average Null Energy Condition (ANEC), which states that the integral of the stress energy tensor along complete achronal null geodesics is always non-negative \be \int T_{\mu \nu} k^{\mu} k^{\nu} d \lambda \geq 0\,, \ee where $k^{\mu}$ is a tangent vector and $\lambda$ is an affine parameter.
+Traversable wormholes violate the averaged Null Energy Condition (ANEC), which states that the integral of the stress energy tensor along complete achronal null geodesics is always non-negative \be \int T_{\mu \nu} k^{\mu} k^{\nu} d \lambda \geq 0\,, \ee where $k^{\mu}$ is a tangent vector and $\lambda$ is an affine parameter.
 In classical theories, the construction of traversable wormholes is prevented by the Null Energy Condition (NEC) $T_{\mu \nu} k^{\mu} k^{\nu} \geq 0$, which implies (\ref{eq-ANEC}) and is valid in physically reasonable theories.
-Gao, Jafferis and Wall (GJW) construction of a traversable wormholes overcomes this difficulty by considering quantum mechanical effects.
+GJW construction of a traversable wormholes overcomes this difficulty by considering quantum mechanical effects.
 They work in the context of the semi-classical approximation, in which the gravitational field is treated classically, but the matter fields are treated quantum mechanically.
 In this context, one writes Einstein's equations as follows \be G_{\mu \nu} = 8 \pi G_N \langle T_{\mu \nu} \rangle\,, \ee where $G_{\mu \nu}$ is the Einstein tensor, and $\langle T_{\mu \nu} \rangle$ is the expectation value of the stress tensor in a given quantum state.
 Initially, before introducing the deformation, the wormhole connecting the two asymptotic boundaries is not traversable, which is consistent with the fact that the two boundary theories are not interacting.
 One then introduces a non-local deformation of the boundary theory \be S_\text{bdry} \rightarrow S_\text{bdry} + \int dt\, d^{d-1} x \, h(t,x)\, \mathcal{O}_L(-t,x) \mathcal{O}_R(t,x)\,, \ee which couples the two asymptotic boundaries.
 Here, $S_\text{bdry}$ denotes the action for the two copies of the boundary theory\footnote{In what follows, we will not need the explicit form of $S_\text{bdry}$, so we did not write it here.}, and $\mathcal{O}_{L,R}$ denotes a scalar operator that acts on the $d$-dimensional left/right boundary theory.
 For certain choices of $h(t,x)$, the deformation (\ref{eq-deformation-scalar}) gives rise to a stress energy tensor whose expectation value violates ANEC, \be \int \langle T_{\mu \nu} \rangle k^{\mu} k^{\nu} d \lambda < 0\,, \ee rendering the wormhole traversable.
 The physical picture is that the deformation (\ref{eq-deformation-scalar}) introduces negative energy in the bulk, whose backreaction is given in terms of a negative energy shock wave that causes a time advance for the geodesics crossing it, as opposed to the usual time delay caused by positive-energy shock waves.
 In this way, a signal originated on the left boundary can cross the wormhole and reach the right boundary after interacting with the negative energy, as shown in Fig.~\ref{fig-TWprotocol}.
+The ANEC can be violated in the GJW setup because the geodesics crossing the wormhole are not achronal -- early and late times points along the horizon can be connected by a timelike curve passing through the directly coupled boundaries.